channel-automation/softphone-app/lessons_learn.md

 - Regular verification helps catch configuration drift
 - Automating the verification process improves reliability
 - Always check both the TwiML App and phone number configurations

+## Handling Cross-Domain API Calls in ASP.NET Core Applications

+### Problem
+- Direct AJAX calls from the frontend to the backend API were failing with 404 errors
+- Using relative URLs like `/api/twilio/clear-configuration` didn't work as expected
+- The browser console showed that the requests were being sent to the wrong endpoint
+- This created a confusing user experience with error messages that didn't provide clear guidance

+### Solution
+- Implemented a controller-based approach instead of direct API calls
+- Created a new `ClearTwilioConfiguration` action in the ConfigurationController
+- Used the IHttpClientFactory to make server-side requests to the backend API
+- Added detailed logging to track the request/response cycle
+- Updated the frontend to call the controller action instead of the API directly

+### Benefits
+- Improved reliability by using server-side communication between the web app and API
+- Better error handling with detailed logs and user-friendly messages
+- Consistent routing through the ASP.NET Core infrastructure
+- Simplified frontend code by leveraging Razor's Url.Action helper

+### Implementation Notes
+- Used Console.WriteLine for immediate logging (could be replaced with a proper logging framework)
+- Added detailed error reporting in both the controller and the frontend
+- Ensured the controller properly handles and forwards the workspaceId parameter
+- Implemented proper status code and response handling

+### Lessons Learned
+- When working with separate frontend and backend services, use server-side proxying when possible
+- Direct AJAX calls to backend APIs can be problematic due to CORS, routing, and authentication issues
+- Controller actions provide a clean abstraction layer between the frontend and backend
+- Detailed logging is essential for debugging communication issues between services
+- Always include error details in the response to help with troubleshooting